babashka/sci/doc/forking.md

 | Deliberately shared external resource | Return `this` |
 | Affine or movable authority | Reject the non-destructive fork, or keep authority outside the SCI value world |
 | Prohibited resource | Throw an explanatory exception from `fork-value` |

+An embedding that lets interpreted code construct a new, independent SCI interpreter should perform that construction through `sci/with-detached-context`.
+This temporarily leaves the caller's selected world and dynamic binding frame, runs the supplied host thunk, and restores the caller afterwards.
+Evaluating an existing SCI context recursively does not need this boundary; it is specifically for creating a separate context lineage.

 Only values directly stored in world cells are inspected.
 A host container that holds mutable children must implement the protocol and copy its own graph.